Ooh Poo Pah Doo

 "Ooh Poo Pah Doo" is a song written and performed by Jessie Hill.
 It was arranged and produced by Allen Toussaint.
-The single reached No. 3 on the Billboard R&B chart and No. 28 on the Hot 100 in 1960.
+The single reached No. 3 on the Billboard R&B chart and No. 28 on the Hot 100 in 1960 although the charts list the B-side, instrumental "Ooh Poo Pah Doo - Part II", as the hit.

+Origins

+"Ooh Poo Pah Doo" was performed by a New Orleans pianist known only as "Big Four".
+Reportedly Jessie Hill wrote down the melody and lyrics while hearing it live and began performing it with his own band.
+Hill later added an intro which he said was taken from Dave Bartholomew.
+Bartholomew himself used the intro in his song "Hey Hey".

 Ike & Tina Turner versions

 Ike & Tina Turner recorded a live version of the song which was released as "Ooh Poop A Doo" by Warner Bros. in 1964.
 It was included on their 1967 album The Ike & Tina Turner Show – Vol. 2.
 They recorded a studio version of "Ooh Poo Pah Doo" for their 1970 album Workin' Together.
 It was released as a single in May 1971 following their hit single "Proud Mary".
 The single reached No. 31 on the Billboard R&B chart and No. 60 on the Hot 100 chart.
 It peaked at No. 37 on the Cash Box Top 100 and No. 22 on Cash Box's R&B chart.